sufone/qawl/README.md

 # Development
 Use the node scripts `electron-dev` and `pure-dist`, others are there from a template still (to be removed later).
 I prefer yarn to use yarn so that's the lockfile here.

-Please adjust the `index.js` file for the npm package `electron-update-notification` to use a promise `.then()` instead of callbacks.
-[See my fork](https://github.com/mr-islam/electron-update-notification) for an example.
-(I should submit a PR, publish on npm, or at least make an npm `patch-package`… but that's for later when development is done.
-Contributions in this area would be amazing!~)

-I promise this is the *worst* practice in this repo – everything else is clear and clean, I think!
-This is only relevant when building a release, which only I'm doing now anyway.
-It makes no difference when developing.
+The repo uses an automatic `postinstall` script to patch the npm package `electron-update-notification` to use a promise `.then()` instead of callbacks.
+I haven't been able to test if I set this up correctly, but hopefully it's fine.
+You can check the installed package files manually, or just message me for help to ensure it's all good.

 # License